TN 3 (02-02)

 SSA must, however, make sure that any website that we access for inmate information is not protected by privacy and disclosure laws or that the website administrator does not charge a fee for accessing the information from its website.
 Each website that SSA visits for prisoner information must provide reliable and current information on its inmate population.
 The website must also have the information displayed in a clear and readable format that will not cause a SSA technician to misinterpret any of its contents so the technician will not draw an incorrect conclusion about a beneficiary's identity or inmate status.

 The RPCs will evaluate each identified website for accuracy and reliability of its content.
 If the RPC determines the website meets SSA's third party verification standards (see GN 03001.012), the RPC will add the website to a special prisoner Internet website page that they will create.
 The RPCs will attach the special Prisoner Internet Website page to the regional office's main website.
 The special Prisoner Internet Website pages will provide correctional and mental institutions website addresses broken down by State in each of the corresponding regions.
 SSA technicians can use the website addresses that appear on the regional Prisoner Internet webpages as sources of third party verification of inmate information.
+For the regional web addresses for the approved RPC’s internet verification websites, see GN 02607.680D.2.c.

 D. Procedure - using the internet as a third-party source of inmate verification